nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - 2g.
 At least one of the videos do not exist in the lecture.

   - 2g1.
 LeTracker shows an error message.

     Use case resumes at step 1.

+#### Mark/Unmark a video

+**Preconditions**: User has added a module, a lecture and a video

+**MSS**

+1. User wants to mark/unmark a video
+2. User specifies the module code, lecture name and video name to mark/unmark the video as watched/unwatched.
+3. LeTracker marks/unmarks the video as watched/unwatched

+   Use case ends.

+**Extensions**

+- 2a.
+Invalid module code that does not follow module code format is supplied.

+  - 2a1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2b.
+Invalid lecture name that does not follow lecture name format is supplied.

+  - 2b1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2c.
+Invalid video name that does not follow video name format is supplied.

+  - 2c1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2d.
+Module of module code that is supposed to contain the lecture of lecture name does not exist.

+  - 2d1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2e.
+Lecture of lecture name that is supposed to contain the video of video name does not exist in module of module code.

+  - 2e1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2f.
+Video name does not exist in lecture of lecture name in module of module code.

+  - 2f1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 3a.
+Video to mark is already marked as watched.

+  - 3a1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 3b.
+Video to unmark is already unmarked.

+  - 3b1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+#### Mark/Unmark multiple videos

+**Preconditions**: User has added a module, a lecture and a few videos

+**MSS**

+1. User wants to mark/unmark a few videos under the same module lecture as watched/unwatched.
+2. User specifies the module code, lecture name and multiple video names to mark/unmark as watched/unwatched.
+3. LeTracker marks/unmarks the videos as watched/unwatched.

+  Use case ends

+**Extensions**

+- 2a.
+Invalid module code that does not follow module code format is supplied.

+  - 2a1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2b.
+Invalid lecture name that does not follow lecture name format is supplied.

+  - 2b1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2c.
+At least one of video names supplied does not follow video name format.

+  - 2c1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2d.
+The video names contain duplicates.

+  - 2d1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2e.
+Module of module code that is supposed to contain the lecture of lecture name does not exist.

+  - 2e1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2f.
+Lecture of lecture name that is supposed to contain the videos of the multiple video name does not exist in module of module code.

+  - 2f1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2g.
+At least one of the videos of video names do not exist in lecture of lecture name in module of module code.

+  - 2g1.
+LeTracker shows an error message.

+- 3a.
+At least one of the videos to mark is already marked as watched.

+  - 3a1.
+LeTracker shows an error message.

+    Use case resumes at step 1.